FriendsOfSymfony/FOSRestBundle/README.md

 Registering a custom encoder requires modifying your configuration options.
 Following is an example adding support for a custom RSS encoder while removing support for xml.

 Also the default JSON encoder class is modified and a custom serializer service is configured.

 The a normalizer is registered for the class ``Acme\HelloBundle\Document\Article`` and the ``fos_rest.get_set_method_normalizer`` normalizer will be loazy loaded as soon as normalization is triggered.
 If no matching normalizer is found a last attempt is made with the ``fos_rest.pass_through_normalizer``.

+Also a default key for any form instances inside view parameters is set to ``form``.

 Finally the HTTP response status code for failed validation is set to ``400``:

     # app/config.yml